bjss-data-academy/apache-spark-databricks/spark-dataframe.md

 > Ask your system administrator for appropriate create table access

 Other formats - for example writing as JSON - are supported.

+### Writing modes
+When writing data, we need to consider what should happen to any data already written.
+Should it be deleted? updated?
+Should we abort the write with an error?

+Spark gives us the choice using the `mode()` method.

+- `mode("error")` (default) will abort write with an error
+- `mode("overwrite")` replaces the existing data entirely
+- `mode("ignore")` leaves the existing data as-is and does not write anything
+- `mode("append")` combines the existing data with the new data

 # Next
 [Transforming Data](/transforming-data.md)